jdede/inet-showcases/_docs/visualizer/networknode/index.md

 <p><video autoplay loop controls onclick="this.paused ? this.play() : this.pause();" width="626" height="390" src="PedestrianMovesSideways.mp4"> </video></p>

-The orientation of the 3D model can be initialized by the `rot` keyword.
+The orientation of the 3D model can be initialized by the `rot` pseudo loader.
-If the node is a mobile node, then the mobility submodule of the node will manage future rotations of the node during the simulation.
+If the node is a mobile node then the mobility submodule of the node will manage future rotations of the node during the simulation.
 To achieve the correct orientation, the `pedestrian` 3D model should be rotated 90 degrees counterclockwise around the Z axis.